Skip to content

 • Lighting Assessment

-Active travel will be promoted, with easy access for walking, wheeling and cycling from the Bristol and Bath Railway Path, with cycle stands for unloading provided within the site, including parking for cargo bikes.
+Active travel will be promoted, with easy access for walking, wheeling and cycling from the Bristol and Bath Railway Path, with cycle stands for unloading provided within the site, including for cargo bikes.
 There will also be a dedicated pedestrian access from Locksbrook Road.

 The existing office accommodation on the site will be re-used and refurbished as part of the new development, avoiding the need to construct a new building.
 Installing solar panels is being investigated alongside other measures as well as also aiming to reuse existing infrastructure so that the overall carbon footprint of the development can be minimised.